What are the other Names for this Condition? (Also known as/Synonyms)

 What is Congenital Erythropoietic Porphyria?
 (Definition/Background Information)

-- Congenital Erythropoietic Porphyria (CEP) is a rare, genetic, skin condition commonly present in young children.
-In this condition, the skin is severely sensitive to light, which often presents as scarring, blistering, and hair growth on the hands/face
+- Congenital Erythropoietic Porphyria (CEP) is a rare, genetic, skin condition usually presenting in young children.
+In this condition, the skin is severely sensitive to light, which often presents as stinging and redness.
+Scarring, blistering, and hair growth on the hands/face can result over time

-- Congenital Erythropoietic Porphyria is a cutaneous form of porphyria that is caused by a heritable gene mutation in the UROS gene, which causes a defect in heme production in bone marrow.
-CEP leads to an accumulation of porphyrin, resulting in a set of associated symptoms
+- Congenital Erythropoietic Porphyria is a cutaneous inherited form of porphyria that is caused by a heritable gene mutation in the UROS gene, which causes a defect in heme production in bone marrow.
+CEP leads to an accumulation of porphyrin resulting in the set of signs and symptoms noted above

-- A healthcare provider typically diagnoses this genetic disorder by testing blood or other bodily fluids of the affected individual for gene mutations known to cause the condition
+- A healthcare provider typically diagnoses this genetic disorder by testing blood or other bodily fluids of the affected individual for gene mutations known to cause Congenital Erythropoietic Porphyria

 - The treatments for Congenital Erythropoietic Porphyria may involve a series of blood transfusions or a bone marrow transplant.
 In addition, general skin protection and care may be recommended for conservative treatment of the symptoms